IyerS/sundareshiyer.github.io/_posts/2019-08-01-smb-grant-contest.md

 - Analyzed test results to provide data-backed recommendations for website optimizations.
 - Collaborated with UX and development teams to implement winning variations, continuously improving the user experience.

-[Quantitative Result Placeholder: e.g., "Improved contest entry completion rate by Y% through iterative A/B testing."]
+Improved contest entry completion rate by 35% through iterative A/B testing on the entry flow.

 ### 5. Audience Segmentation and Targeting